praveens-git-bit/PreDay_Ignite2024/Exercise3.md

 <img src="media/29_1.png" width="800"/>

-### Task 3.4 : Deploying and testing a Prompt flow to automate query handling, ensuring quick and optimized responses.
+### Task 3.4 : Setup and use Prompt Flow in Azure AI Studio.

 Prompt flow in Azure AI Studio offers a comprehensive, streamlined environment for creating AI applications.
 It provides a visual interface for orchestrating flows, and enables iterative prompt engineering.
 Azure AI Studio includes built-in evaluation tools, seamless deployment options, and integration with Azure's ecosystem.
 It also offers enterprise-level security and scalability, making it ideal for developing, testing, and deploying sophisticated AI solutions efficiently.
 Let’s explore how Contoso deployed and tested a Prompt flow.